 Why you’ll love it

 Who doesn’t love a waterfall?
 There’s something mesmerising about watching a stream tumble over a crag of rock and cascade at your feet.
-Happily, Tasmania’s east coast has several impressive falls, all within reach of the main route of the Great Eastern Drive.
+Happily, Tasmania’s East Coast has several impressive falls.

 Where you’ll find it